Adarshpandey31/Cynapto/README.md

 The form includes the following fields:

 Name,
  Address,
  Email,
  Phone Number,
  Gender.

 All fields are required, and the form will not submit unless all fields are filled in.
+It will point to the partiular box to fill in the data if you have left any entry empty.
+Also I have added command for the unique-email for the every entry in the form.

 Validation: